Tekshan98Madhawa/Online-Voting-System/README.md

 # Online-Voting-System
-This is a online voting system that developed with C# &amp; visual studio.
+This is a simple online voting system that developed with C# with using basic syntaxes.
+Looking for help to update furthermore.